 - Off-exchange Switzerland

 - Swiss DOTS

 - NASDAX OMX (Copenhagen, Stockholm, Helsinki)

 - London Stock Exchange

 Your customer deposits and securities are stored with PostFinance.
-PostFinance is liable for depositor protection of customer deposits.
-Securities are regarded as segregated assets and are not subject to statutory depositor protection.
+PostFinance is part of the depositor protection scheme, whereby customer deposits are protected up to a value of CHF 100,000 per customer.
+Securities do not fall under the depositor protection scheme, however they would be issued to you in the event PostFinance were to go bankrupt.
 Swissquote is the technical partner and is responsible for the handling of stock exchange orders.

 If you have forgotten your password or disabled your account, get in touch with your contact person or call 0848 888 710 (calls from Switzerland) or +41 848 888 710 (calls from outside Switzerland) (max.
 CHF 0.08/min. in Switzerland).
 We will send you a new password.